 Most typically, the scope of due diligence will include legal, financial and tax matters.
 Commercial due diligence is also sometimes undertaken, in particular in more niche industries.
-Environmental, social and governance due diligence are also becoming increasingly common in line with the increasing interest of international finance institutions and development finance institutions in the Turkish M&A market.
+Environmental, social and governance due diligence exercises are also becoming increasingly common in line with the increasing interest of international finance institutions and development finance institutions in the Turkish M&A market.

-- Legal due diligence generally covers the following:
+Legal due diligence generally covers the following:

 - due incorporation of the entity;

 - legal solvency of the entity;

 - corporate governance;

 - terms of contracts binding the entity, including leases and credit agreements;

 - key suppliers and distributors where applicable;

 - litigation and disputes;

-- employee matters including contracts, disputes and benefits;
+- · employee matters including contracts, disputes and benefits;

 - intellectual and real property;

 - physical assets;

 - permits and licences;

-- compliance with the law; and
+- compliance with the law including specialised areas such as competition law and data privacy.

-- competition law compliance.